Comprehensive Review Real Customer Analysis

 Quality and Durability

-The long-term durability presents a mixed picture.
-On one hand, the midsole, with its combination of resilient PWRRUN PB and sturdy PWRRUN foam, should hold up well and resist packing out quickly.
-The XT-900 rubber on the outsole is also known for being durable.
+Long-term durability is a mixed picture.
+On one hand, the midsole (PWRRUN PB plus sturdy PWRRUN foam) should hold up well and resist packing out quickly.
+XT-900 rubber is also known for durability.

 On the other hand, there are a couple of potential weak points.
-The most significant is the exposed foam on the outsole, which could get shredded by rough surfaces or sharp objects.
-Additionally, at least one detailed review noted that the upper material itself might not be the most durable:
+The biggest is exposed foam on the outsole, which can get shredded by rough surfaces or sharp objects.
+At least one detailed review also notes the upper might not be the most durable:

 "One expert mentioned the upper lacking durability, recommending alternatives if upper durability is a primary concern."